-0.02 DENT ACADEMICS & PROCEDURES Community Service Seal Students must document at least 120 hoursthrough community service experiences or work in employment positions, which can include activities such as paid or unpaid internships, work studies, coops and apprenticeships.
-Students' experiences must take place during their senior year.
+Locally Defined Seals Requirements Community Service Seal Students must document at least 60 hours through community service experiences or work in employment positions, which can include activities such as paid or unpaid internships, work studies, co-ops and apprenticeships.
+Students' experiences can take place as soon as they are enrolled in their first high school credit-bearing class (this differs for each student).
+Community service hours can be prorated based on entry into Reynoldsburg City Schools.
 Students must have their planned work or community service experiences approved for graduation before completing those experiences.
-Students must complete experience agreements outlining four key components of the work or community service experiences they will complete.
-Fine and Performing Arts Seal Complete the requirements of a Fine Arts pathway; OR Participate in and pass classes in Eastland-Fairfield PA program; OR Complete a sequence of Fine Arts courses (at least 3 courses) that lead to a portfolio.
+Hours must be tracked in x2VOL and approved by the organization in which the hours are earned.
+Fine and Performing Arts Complete the requirements of a Fine Arts pathway; OR Seal Participate in and pass classes in Eastland-Fairfield PA program; OR Complete a sequence of Fine Arts courses (at least 3 courses) that lead to a portfolio.
 Exhibit, or demonstration of learning as a final project.
 (This could include performances, art exhibits, band orchestra, and choir courses including concerts, and other activities with teacher/principal approval.); OR Complete private lessons within the visual arts, performing arts, or design that results in a final exhibition of work or learning.
 Pre-approval is required for this option, and the outside provider must be willing to sign off on the hours and performances and the student will submit a log of hours and work; OR Receive an individual rating of Superior or Excellent at a state sponsored music event, or being selected for a state sponsored art exhibition.
-9Other judged or jurored performances or exhibitions will be considered.); OR Pass a CCP or AP course in Fine Arts.
+Other judged or jurored performances or exhibitions will be considered; OR Pass a CCP or AP course in Fine Arts.
 Student Engagement Seal The Club, Activity or Organization must be an official school sponsored club or organization with a Club and Activity Application on file at District Office; AND Students must be included on the official roster for the group.
 Rosters will be submitted to designated Academy Secretaries and then submitted to District Office to the EMIS Coordinator; AND Participation must span two school years total or the student must participate in at least two clubs over the span of one school year.